Joe Brady (American football coach): New Orleans Saints

 In 2017, Brady was hired by the New Orleans Saints as an offensive assistant under head coach Sean Payton.

 LSU

 In 2019, Brady joined head coach Ed Orgeron and the LSU Tigers as their passing game coordinator and wide receivers coach.
 Recognized as the top assistant coach during the 2019 college football season, Brady was honored with the 24th annual Broyles Award.
-Subsequently, he emerged as a leading candidate for numerous offensive coordinator vacancies in the NFL, but eventually agreed to a three-year contract extension with LSU.
+Another highlight of his tenure was Joe Burrow winning the Heisman Trophy.
+Subsequently, he emerged as a leading candidate for numerous offensive coordinator vacancies in the NFL, but eventually agreed to a three-year contract extension with LSU, but he left for the NFL (see next paragraph).